cloudfox/sKugies/30 - Tutorials/Programming/01 - Foundation/Documentation.md

 - It can be good to include a links to references or source that the code came from.

+## Other
+- Be consistent; find a style guide you like

+- Write the comments first
+	1. Start with a description of the function
+	2. write out the individual steps
+	3. then fill in the code under each step

+- Names should be be both descriptive and precise
+	- avoid uncommon acronyms or 1-2 letter names a variable named p is ambiguous; it could be position, potatoes, power, etc.
+		It's more okay for iterators but for consistency try to stick to the more common names like x,y,z,i,j,k,n
+	- shorthand names can be okay but you should still have the full name it represents in the function header

+- Avoid repetition
+	comments should add context to code not repeat it

+- explain why
+	some functions can done in a less intuitive or normally inefficient way to accommodate a limitation or other requirement documenting these can later help describe why it was done and avoid confusion

+- Have the style guide readily accessible

 #
 ----
 next: [[Section 1 Exercises]]